SpongePowered/SpongeDocs/source/plugin/debugging.rst

     * You can add classes.
 However, once it's been built and hotswapped, the class follows the above rules.

 You can test this functionality: Introduce a simple command to your plugin that just writes a word, like ``Sponge`` Then save it and start the server as described above.
 Run the command.
-It will output sponge.
+It will output ``Sponge``.
 Now change the command to write a different word to console, save the file.
 After a change, do as follows to hotswap the changes to the running program:

 IntelliJ IDEA